Corporate & Financial Information

 Current Financials

-- Membership retention of 99% was achieved in the first nine months of 2022.
+- Membership retention of 100% was achieved in the first three months of 2025.

-EIM’s return on investments of (12.00%) compared to a benchmark return of (12.00%).
-The return is a result of losses on US equities of (21.76%), international equities of (27.35%), fixed income securities of (10.27%) and slightly offset by gains on alternative investment securities of 0.56%, lead by strong returns on our real estate investments.
+EIM had a return on investments of 1.5% compared to a budgeted return of 1.4% for the first quarter of 2025.
+The return is a result of gains on international equities of 6.2%, fixed income securities of 2.2%, alternative investment securities of 0.9% and US equities of (1.9%).

 Corporate Governance